 7. Buy special or unique items that people wouldn’t necessarily buy for themselves

-Whilst I’m a huge fan of practical gifts, the best gifts are often the ones that we can never justify buying for ourselves, such as a nice watch, a beautiful penor expensive wine glasses.
+Whilst I’m a huge fan of practical gifts, the best gifts are often the ones that we can never justify buying for ourselves, such as a nice watch, a beautiful pen, expensive wine glasses, or an experience on our Bucket List.
 We often ‘made do’ with what we have and it’s not until we use this new, unique gift the we think “wow, how did I ever live without this!”.
 Check out Mr Gift for quality gifts and fresh gift ideas.

 8. Don’t forget to remove all price tags before wrapping your gift